Best 144Hz monitor 2023 (4K, Mini-LED, esports)

-For me, 144Hz is the sweet spot for fast-paced FPS games.
+For us, 144Hz is the sweet spot for fast-paced FPS games without costing a fortune.
 Be aware though, to be able to make use of a high refresh rate, your PC must be able to produce equal or higher frame rates – something we will touch upon shortly!

 So, to answer the question, yes.
 Yes, it is.

-FreeSync and G-Sync are adaptive sync technologies that help smooth out the motion of your gameplay.
+AMD FreeSync and Nvidia G-Sync are adaptive sync technologies that help smooth out the motion of your gameplay, namely, reducing screen tearing.
 To carry on what we were talking about above, for the smoothest possible gameplay, you want your frame rate and your refresh rate to be in complete synchronization.

 Obviously, that is hard to achieve when your frame rates bounce around like crazy for the most part.
 However, adaptive sync technology is a tool that helps lock these to figures together.
 Whether it’s FreeSync or G-Sync, the technology will match your FPS to the monitors refresh rate – ultimately creating an even smoother visual experience.